iprodev/PHP-Screenshot-API/README.md

-# php-screenshot-api (v1.3.0)
+# PHP-Screenshot-API (English)

-A lightweight PHP REST API to capture website screenshots on Debian 12.
+A lightweight PHP REST API to capture website screenshots.

 ## Features
 - Capture from any public URL